Settings

 You can access the Settings application by going to Main Menu -> Settings.

-The Bluetooth LE connectivity feature allows you to pair the device with your phone with the help of the Flipper Mobile App.
+The Bluetooth LE connectivity feature allows you to pair the device with your phone with the help of Flipper Mobile App.
 You can also connect your Flipper Zero to a smartphone or computer as a remote.

 The Bluetooth icon helps you check the current Bluetooth connection status.
 The Bluetooth icon is displayed in the upper-left corner of the screen.